SpiralMomentum/SpiralDailyDev/apps/quote_companion/README.md

 # Quote Companion

-Quote Companion is a Clean Architecture Flutter service that surfaces inspirational quotes across the status bar, lock screen, and widgets.
+Quote Companion is a Clean Architecture Flutter service that surfaces inspirational quotes within a polished in-app dashboard.
 The experience encourages daily reflection while allowing users to curate their own catalogue of quotes.

 ## Goals
-- Deliver uplifting messages on glanceable surfaces such as the notification tray, lock screen, and widgets.
+- Deliver uplifting messages through a beautifully branded reading experience.
 - Allow users to create and manage personal quotes alongside curated content.
 - Provide a feedback loop (VOC) so the product team can iterate quickly.
 - Respect privacy with encrypted local storage and a minimal data collection policy.